Monday, January 16, 2017

 We did see a lot of small black ducks and a few cranes.

-I substituted a side salad for the fries and I ordered a banana ice cream with real slices of bananas.
+I substituted a side salad for the fries and ordered banana ice cream with real slices of bananas.

 Waterfall

-At the Rockpile I walked to the nearby waterfall.
+At the Rockpi, I walked to the nearby waterfall.
 Several families and couples were visiting the waterfall.

 We saw several families with their children on the nearby playground.

-The founder of Leighton was named in honor of the Reverend William Leigh, son, and grandson of Revolutionary War veterans.
-He was born in Amelia County Virginia, Oct 4, 1790, and moved to Alabama in about 1823.
+The founder of Leighton was named in honor of the Reverend William Leigh, son and grandson of Revolutionary War veterans.
+He was born in Amelia County, Virginia, on October 4, 1790, and moved to Alabama in about 1823.

 Leigh settled nearby at Jeffers Cross Roads and became a large landowner, pioneer merchant, postmaster, and La Grange College trustee.
 He was a charter member of Leighton Masonic Lodge No. 43 and served as Grand Master of the Alabama Masons (1833-1835).
 Leigh was a Missionary Baptist preacher for 63 years and served as pastor and leader in the Muscle Shoals Baptist Association.
 In 1836, he donated land and helped build a brick meeting house in Leighton for joint use by the Masons.
 Baptists, Methodists, Presbyterians, Cumberland Presbyterians, and others.